viamrobotics/docs/docs/internals/robot-to-robot-comms.md

 The RDK uses protobuf and gRPC to enable access and control to its components and services.
 That means if there are two arms in a robot configuration, there is only one Arm service that handles the Remote Procedure Calls (RPC) for all arms configured.

-In addition to gRPC, the RDK uses <a href="https://webrtcforthecurious.com/" target="_blank">WebRTC</a> video and audio streams and data channels to enable peer to peer (P2P) communication between robot parts as well as SDKs and the Remote Control interface.
+In addition to gRPC, the RDK uses [WebRTC](https://webrtcforthecurious.com/) video and audio streams and data channels to enable peer to peer (P2P) communication between robot parts as well as SDKs and the Remote Control interface.

 An outline of how WebRTC is utilized lives on [Go.dev](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection), but in short, an RDK is always waiting on the Viam app ([https://app.viam.com](https://app.viam.com)) to inform it of a connection requesting to be made to it whereby it sends details about itself and how to connect on a per connection basis.
 Once a connection is made, the Viam app is no longer involved in any packet transport and leaves it up to the two peers to communicate with each other.